dart-archive/discoveryapis_generator/README.md

-or generator.dart -u <URL> [-o <Directory>] (to load discovery document from specified URL) or generator.dart -i <File> [-o <Directory>] (to load discovery document from local file) or generator.dart --all [-o <Directory>] (to create libraries for all Google APIs)
+or generator.dart -u <URL> [-o <Directory>] (to load discovery document from specified URL) or generator.dart -i <File> [-o <Directory>] (to load discovery document from local file) or generator.dart --all [-o <Directory>] (to create libraries for all Google APIs) or generator.dart --full [-o <Directory>] (to create one library including all Google APIs)

 -a, --api          Short name of the Google API (plus, drive, ...)
 -v, --version      Google API version (v1, v2, v1alpha, ...)
 -i, --input        Local Discovery document file
 -u, --url          URL of a Discovery document
-    --all          Create client libraries for all Google APIs -o, --output       Output Directory
+    --all          Create client libraries for all Google APIs --full         Create one library including all Google APIs -o, --output       Output Directory
                    (defaults to "output/")